-The hiring manager will directly notify the student of the decision to hire him/her.
-The manager communicates his/her intent to hire the student with a "verbal offer" confirming with the hire his/her pay rate, scheduled hours, identifying the person who will be the direct supervisor for the student hire, and identifying what date he/she would like the student to start working.
-Hiring managers will then notify Human Resources of their decision to hire a student by completing and submitting a Student Personnel Action Form (S-PAF) to Human Resources.
-This is the first notification received by Human Resources confirming that a student has been hired.
+The hiring manager will directly notify the student of the decision to hirethem.
+The manager communicates their intent to hire the student with a "verbal offer" confirming with the hire the pay rate, scheduled hours, identifying the person who will be the direct supervisor for the student hire, and identifying what date they would like the student to start working.
+Hiring managers and student employees will then complete a Student Personnel Action Form (SPAF) that notifies Human Resources of a student that was hired.
 Once received, Human Resources will send all required employment paperwork to payroll to properly set up the student payroll record.

 Each new Academic Year, when any student is hired (even if the student worked on-campus in the past) there are employment forms and documents required by law so that the College can employ and pay the student properly.
 These forms also ensure that the payroll record gets set up correctly.
 Each Academic year is a separate period of employment.
-Although a returning student worker may be considered a reactivated or re-hired worker, that action still requires managers to submit a completed Student Personnel Action Form (S-PAF) to Human Resources in order to reactive a student worker in our systems, including payroll.
+Although a returning student worker may be considered a reactivated or re-hired worker, that action still requires managers and students to submit a completed Student Personnel Action Form (S-PAF) to Human Resources in order to reactive a student worker in our systems, including Payroll.